May 29, 2010

 The Cat's Head, Constructing Utopia in Brooklyn and Dublin, by Melanie Hahn, TDR, Fall 1993.
 (PDF download 2MB)

 For you see, there was to be a moon howling that night, a calling down of Hecate, a goat-stomp to the Goddess of Fertility.
 And the Irish are sensible people in this regard.
-They heed the fiddle.
-The firemen skedaddled, though not in fear, not New York’s Bravest.
-For they all returned later in the night, one by one, in mufti this time, to get a closer look at all these strangely beautiful women.
+The firemen started to return later in the night, in mufti this time, to get a closer look at all these strangely beautiful women.

-In any case, the fire department did stall the opening for a few hours, during which time the few hundred early arrivers in the lot to the north of the warehouse became rather incensed at not being allowed into the building.
-Brooklyn was the very stigmata of malhepitude in those days, and you just didn’t make a voyage like that from the East Village all the way out to “Avenue E” (Bedford Avenue) to stand in a trash heap on the waterfront.
+In any case, the firemen did stall the opening for a few hours, during which time the few hundred early arrivers in the lot to the north of the warehouse became impatient to be let into the warehouse.
+Brooklyn was the stigmata of malhepitude in those days, and you just didn’t make a voyage like that from the East Village all the way out to “Avenue E” (Bedford Avenue) to stand in a trash heap on the waterfront.
 Our names would be dirt if we didn’t bring some game to the situation, and fast.

 Then I stood out on the corroded landing dock before 500 pissed-off East Village assholes and I played that guitar.
 Someone put “Smoke on the Water” over the PA, and I played that guitar, casting colors all about in the night.
 It was a smash hit.
 It was the shit.
 A reporter from the Village Voice happened to be in the crowd and I got a sweet little write-up a few weeks later.

 As I played the light guitar, it felt like a dream.
-And as it happens in a dream, if you are the center of attention, or if you are in the midst of some commotion, you turn your head briefly to the distance, just askance you turn your eyes and look away, and always, in a dream, as you know, there is someone, or something, standing there, apart from the commotion.
+And as it happens in dreams sometimes, if you are in the midst of some commotion, and you turn your head briefly to look away into the distance, always, in a dream, as you know, there is someone, or something, standing there, away from the commotion.

-I looked to my left toward the river, where the reeds grew tall from the wetlands that had reclaimed the waterfront in those days before the whole place was paved over.
-And there standing in the reeds, all in a row, were seven comely maidens dressed in the whitest, fluffiest gowns of goose feather I had ever seen, shining bright and lovely in the night they were.
+I was playing to a crowd in the loading area, and I looked away to my left toward the river.
+The reeds grew tall from the wetlands that had reclaimed the waterfront in those days before the whole place was paved over.
+And there standing in the reeds, all in a row, were seven maidens all dressed in the whitest, fluffiest gowns of goose feather, shining bright and lovely in the night they were.
 Only later I learned that these were Marisa’s Peaches.
-At the time I felt upstaged, intimidated by these rarefied females who signaled something far more strange and interesting than my pinch-hit performance.
-I was caught up in the rough and tumble of it all, caught up in the reality of the derelict waterfront and of the inscrutable crowd that was moving upon it.
+At the time I felt upstaged and a bit intimidated by these rarefied females who signaled something more strange and interesting than my dada agit-prop.
+It was the moment the shadows started to turn and the scene to unfold, and upon the unearthly derelict waterfront inscrutable creatures began to converge.

-But from the moment at which it occurred to me that it was like a dream, the evening behaved like a dream.
-The uncanny obtained, in the realization that this was an event that aligned itself with the sequence and the symbolism of dreams.
-There was no “program” or “lineup,” but rather a calculated weirdness that incited spontaneous weirdness, which in turn was answered by calculated weirdness.
+From that moment it occurred to me, the night was unfolding like a dream, behaving like a dream.
+The uncanny obtained, in the realization that the event was aligned with the sequence and the symbolism of dreams.
+There was no “program,” no “lineup,” but rather a calculated weirdness.
 Thus did the night never quite touch the ground.

 May 15, 2010